Brewers - Nationals Prediction, Odds, Pick, How To Watch

 Why The Nationals Could Cover The Spread

-The National's offense played well last night, and while they traded Jeimer Candelario, who was the team leader in home runs, their two other major trade targets performed.
-For the season, the Nationals are tied for 20th in the majors in runs scored, sixth in batting average, 16th in on-base percentage, and 20th in slugging.
-If Lane Thomas played his last game as a National, he had a solid one.
-Thomas drove in two runs and scored another in the win.
-He leads the team in batting average and is second in RBIs in the year.
+The Nationals did not make any major moves to detract from their team at the deadline.
+Only Jeimer Cndelario left, and while he was the team leader in home runs, it is not a major loss for the offense.
+For the season, the Nationals are 21st in the majors in runs scored, fifth in batting average, 18th in on-base percentage, and 20th in slugging.
+Last night the new third baseman Jake Alu drove in a run and scored on as well.
+It was his first RBI of the season for Alu.
+He has played in just six games this year, hitting .235 with four hits, an RBI, and two stolen bases.

+Meanwhile, CJ Abrams drove in two more runs last night.
+He is coming off a July in which he was hitting well.
+In July, Abrams hit .327 with eight RBIS and three home runs.
+Abrams also hit four doubles, two triples and stole 16 bases.
+His speed was a major factor last month as he scored 24 times on the month.
+Lane Thomas leads the team in batting average and is second in RBIs for the team this year.
 He is hitting .287 on the year which is good for 18th in the majors.
 In July, he hit .245 with 14 RBIS and 14 runs scored.
 He did this with five stolen bases, five doubles, and two home runs.

 Meanwhile, Joey Meneses leads the team in RBIs with 58.
-He hit a home run and drove in three runs in his game with the Brewers, and that capped a solid July.
-On the month, Meneses drove in 19 runs with the help of six home runs and five doubles.
+Last night he went 0-4, but he is 3-8 in the series with a double and a home run.
+In July, Meneses drove in 19 runs with the help of six home runs and five doubles.
 He also scored 13 times while hitting .283.
 Meneses was patient at the plate too, drawing seven walks and having an OBP of .330.
 He may have the hottest bat on the team as well.
 In the last week, he has hit .400 with two home runs and eight RBIs, while also scoring five times.

-Josiah Gray will be taking the mound for the Nationals today.
-He has been solid this year, going 7-8 with a 3.27 ERA.
-His last two starts have also been good.
-In his last two starts, Gray has pitched 13 innings, while giving up just six hits and just one run.
-In July, he has a 3.13 ERA but was just 1-2 as the Nationals struggled to score runs, and the bullpen struggled to hold onto leads.
+On the mound, today for the Nationals will be MacKenzie Gore.
+Gore is 6-8 on the season with a 4.41 ERA.
+He has been up and down as of late.
+In July it was an every-other start issue for him.
+In his first, third, and fifth start, he gave up three or more runs in each.
+Meanwhile, Gore did not give up a run in the other two starts.

 Final Brewers-Nationals Prediction & Pick